ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

   $ mkdir design/run1
   $ mkdir design/run2
   $ curl -k https://raw.github.com/ntblab/neuropipe-support/rc-0.3/doc/tutorial_thirdlevel/0831102_confba02_house1.txt > design/run1/house.txt
-  $ curl -k https://raw.github.com/ntblab/neuropipe-support/rc-0.3/doc/tutorial_thirdlevel/0831102_confba02_face1.txt > design/run1/face.txt
+  $ s
   $ curl -k https://raw.github.com/ntblab/neuropipe-support/rc-0.3/doc/tutorial_thirdlevel/0831102_confba02_house2.txt > design/run2/house.txt
   $ curl -k https://raw.github.com/ntblab/neuropipe-support/rc-0.3/doc/tutorial_thirdlevel/0831102_confba02_face2.txt > design/run2/face.txt

 We already made a template for the localizer run that works for different subjects, edited scripts/render-fsf-templates.sh to make a unique design file for each run, and created localizer.sh to run the two Feat analyses.
 Because we already copied these files into *~/protoype*, these changes will be present in the new subject's directory.
 All that's left is to collect the data and then run the analysis!
 First, get the subject's data (NOTE: you must be on rondo for this to work)::

-  $ cp /exanet/ntb/packages/neuropipe/example_data/0831102_confba02.raw.tar.gz data/raw.tar.gz
+  $ cp /jukebox/ntb/packages/neuropipe/example_data/0831102_confba02.raw.tar.gz data/raw.tar.gz

 As before, it will prompt you to enter a password; email ntblab@princeton.edu to request access to this data.